Auto.gov: Learning-based Governance for Decentralized Finance (DeFi): Conclusion

 \section{Conclusion}

-Optimal, resilient governance has been long desired in the \ac{defi} community.
-Despite its apparent advantages in terms of reactiveness, objectivity, and empirical data support, deep \ac{rl} has not been widely considered for governance purposes as an alternative to the current manual process.
-In this paper, we make this attempt by first abstracting a simplified but comprehensive \ac{defi} environment to model the governance agent's reward function and then applying \ac{dqn} \ac{rl} to train the agent to find the optimal policy for protocol parameter adjustment.
-We use an AAVE-like lending protocol with the likelihood price oracle attacks as an example, but our environment can be easily adjusted to apply to other protocol categories and account for different attack types.
+In this paper, we attempt to build an optimal, resilient \ac{defi} governance solution by first abstracting a simplified yet comprehensive \ac{defi} environment to model the governance agent's reward function, and then applying \ac{dqn} \ac{rl} to train the agent to find the optimal policy for protocol parameter adjustment.
+We use an Aave-like lending protocol, with the likelihood of price oracle attacks as an example, but our environment can be easily adjusted to apply to other protocol categories and account for different types of attacks.

-Our results are promising: the trained agent successfully adapts to various scenarios, including those with and without attacks, demonstrating its capability to understand the consequences of setting different values and the necessity of assigning appropriate values based on the specific situation.
-Our experiment demonstrates the potential to replace the existing lengthy governance procedure, which is fully manual and may involve human bias, with an \ac{rl}-based approach that emphasizes security.
-We anticipate that more and more \ac{defi} protocols will adopt (a variation of) our model for their governance process, leading to a more secure and efficient ecosystem.
+Our results clearly show that the trained agent successfully adapts to various scenarios, including those with and without attacks, demonstrating its capability to understand the consequences of setting different values and the necessity of assigning appropriate values based on the specific situation.
+The trained Auto.gov agent also demonstrates its superiority by outperforming the static baseline approach and two benchmark approaches (one statistical and one tabular Q-learning-based) in environments with both simulated and real-world data.

+Our experiment demonstrates the potential to replace the existing lengthy governance procedure, which is fully manual and entails human bias, with an \ac{rl}-based approach that emphasizes security, profitability, and operating efficiency.
+We anticipate that more \ac{defi} protocols will adopt (a variation of) our model for their governance process, leading to a more secure and efficient ecosystem.